-7.3 HOW DO I REPORT?
+7.2 HOW DO I REPORT?

-- · Call the Concerns Line toll free, 24 hours a day at 1-800-750-5001;
+- Call the Concerns Line toll free, 24 hours a day at 1-800-750-5001;

-- · Contact Ethics & Compliance:
+- Contact Ethics & Compliance Office:

-- 614-716-6226;
+- office phone: 614-716-6226;

-- 1 Riverside Plaza, Columbus, OH 43215;
+- address: 1 Riverside Plaza, Columbus, OH 43215:

-- www.aepconcernsline.com;
+- Internet/Website: www.aepconcernsline.com;

-- · Report to management or Human Resources.
+- Report to management or Human Resources.

-7.4 HOW DOES THE CONCERNS LINE WORK?
+HOW DOES THE CONCERNS LINE WORK?

 All calls to the AEP Concerns Line are answered by an independent, non-affiliated firm to ensure anonymity when desired by the reporter.
-The firm's representative documents the concern and may ask clarifying questions to ensure the concern is completely understood.
+The firm's representative documents the concern and may ask clarifying questions to ensure that the concern is completely understood.
 The information is then transmitted to Ethics & Compliance, and an investigation is conducted.
 Every effort is made to protect the reputation of those involved.
-At the conclusion of every investigation, a response is provided to the reporter either directly or through the AEP Concerns Line website.
+At the conclusion of every investigation a response is provided to the reporter either directly or through the AEP Concerns Line website.

-If you have questions or are seeking guidance on ethical issues and do not require anonymity, you can contact Ethics & Compliance directly at 614-716-6226 or Audinet 8-200-6226.
+If you have guestions or are seeking guidance on ethical issues and do not require anonymity, you can contact Ethics & Compliance directly at 614-716-6226 or Audinet 8-200-6226.